-Figure 15.
-Biosafety materials as a nanoscavenger to remove neuro-drugs.
-(A) Schematic illustration of the protection mechanism of the nanoscavengers.
-(B) Hydrolysis of paraoxon and sarin mediated by the nanoscavengers.
+Fig. 15 Biosafety materials as nanoscavengers to remove neuro-drugs.
+(A) Schematic illustration of the protection mechanism of nanoscavengers.
+(B) Hydrolysis of paraoxon and sarin mediated by nanoscavengers.
+Reproduced with permission from ref.
+186. Copyright 2019, American Association for the Advancement of Science.